nwthomas/heapq/README.md

 A TypeScript implementation of the Python heapq module.

-To be honest, I just got tired of not having a great heap module in the JavaScript standard library, and all of the ones on npm haven't been touched in the better part of a decade.
+I got tired of not having a great heap module in the JavaScript standard library, and all of the ones on npm haven't been touched in the better part of a decade.

 ## Installation